dvk65/inland-flooding/README.md

 - USGS has some other valuable flood-related platforms: One called [WaterWatch](https://waterwatch.usgs.gov/?id=ww_flood) and the other called [Flood Inundation Mapper](https://fim.wim.usgs.gov/fim/).
 Both resources utilizes the flow conditions of streamgages to evaluate flooded areas.
 ### Flowline
 - The current approach includes lakes.
+### KMeans
+- better approach to combine these features
 ### Evaluation
 -